-Imagine if artificial intelligence (AI) technologies, in particular deep learning, could offer a way to implement real-time screening at relatively low cost and take retinal screening to the diabetic patient in primary care.You are invited to assist Assoc.
+Imagine if artificial intelligence (AI) technologies, in particular deep learning, could offer a way to implement real-time screening at relatively low cost and take retinal screening to the diabetic patient in primary care.
+In conjunction with the Sydney Informatics Hub, you are invited to assist Assoc.
 Prof. Ravi Seethamraju from the University of Sydney Business School and Prof. Krishna Sundar of the Digital Innovation Lab at the Indian Institute of Management Bangalore, in designing a low-cost solution.

 The challenge is to develop a model that could classify diabetic retinopathy images into five categories [Proliferative DR (PDR), Normal Non-proliferative DR (NPDR), mild NPDR, moderate NPDR and severe NPDR] for a given dataset of images.
 You will be free to use any publicly available data and deep learning/machine learning algorithm (or any automated method) of your choice for building, training and validating your model.

 1st place (DR Prize) – $7500: Simon Cai

 2nd place (Kaggle Prize) – $2000: Mike Li